sudo-self/Rpi-shairport-sync/CYGWIN.md

 The end result will be `Cygwin Shairport Sync`, an AirPlay service for Windows.

-The is not, as yet, an installer for Shairport Sync in CYGWIN.

 Setting up Windows
 ----
 Set up Windows 10 and install all updates.
 Next, install the `Bonjour Service`, available from Apple in an installer called "Bonjour Print Services for Windows v2.0.2".